Make your own route maps using IGN TOP25 maps

 We start by clicking this Google Maps link.
 It will take you to your Google Maps which is on your Google Drive.
 You will see a list of any maps you might already have.

-Click “CREATE A NEW MAP”, then click the “Add directions” icon, indicated by the red arrow on the right.
+Click “CREATE A NEW MAP”, then click the “Add directions” icon, indicated by the red arrow on the left.
 Another Untitled Layer appears with two boxes, A and B.

 The first stage of our walk is from the Hôtel du Centre, Randan, to the camping ground in Bellenaves.
-Enter Randan and Gannat.
+Enter Randan and Gannat in boxes A and B respectively.

-A suggested driving route will appear, which is usually totally useless for walkers.
-Next click the word “Driving”, then the Walking icon, which gives an only slightly better route.
+A suggested driving route will appear, which is usually useless for walkers.
+Next, click the word “Driving”, then the Walking icon, which gives a slightly better route.

-Drag the endpoints of the suggested route to exactly where you intend to stay (see left).
+Drag the endpoints of the suggested route to exactly where you intend to stay (see right).

 Walking in France: Choose a map style